sst/sst/packages/sst/README.md

 ## New Projects

-There is also a preview of `create-sst` You can use it by running `npx create-sst@snapshot`
+There is also a preview of `create-sst` You can use it by running `npx create-sst@rc`

 ## Not yet supported